 All residents of South Africa for tax purposes are taxable in South Africa on their worldwide income and capital gains.
 This applies to all taxpayers i.e. companies, close corporations, individuals, trusts and estates.
 South Africa has entered into or is negotiating Double Tax Agreements (DTA) and Tax Information Exchange Agreements with more than 90 countries and exchange of information takes place.
 Declaration of all foreign income is accordingly essential.
 If such income has been subject to foreign tax, such tax will be allowed as a credit against the applicable South African tax payable.
-Voluntary disclosure without penalty is still available for defaulting taxpayers.
+Voluntary disclosure without penalty is still available for defaulting taxpayers but only if SARS is not yet aware of the non-disclosure.

-Remuneration received by an employee in respect of employment outside South Africa has been exempt from South African tax, if that employee was outside South Africa -
+Remuneration received by an employee in respect of employment outside South Africa is partly exempt from South African tax, if that employee was outside South Africa -